As of: 19 June 2026 · Reading time: 4 min

 Strategies for Modernization (The 6 R's)

-Short: Gartner defines various approaches.
+Short: Gartner defines different approaches.

 1. Rehosting (Lift & Shift)